archzfs/archzfs/testing/README.rst

   archzfs.com/repo for the repo (webfaction) build.archzfs.com for jenkins deploy.archzfs.com custom webpage for deploying valid builds (local server)

-* Bulder hardware Intel Xeon v3 with 16GB of ECC RAM @ home in DMZ

 * Build a qemu base image using packer